Johann Jakob Brucker

-Johann Jakob Brucker (/de/; Jacobus Bruckerus; 22 January 1696 – 26 November 1770) was a German historian of philosophy.
+Johann Jakob Brucker (/de/; Jacobus Bruckerus; 22 January 1696 – 26 November 1770) was a German historian of philosophy whose work is widely regarded as foundational to modern historiography of philosophy.

 Life

 He was born at Augsburg.
 He was destined for the Lutheran Church, and graduated at the University of Jena in 1718.
 He returned to Augsburg in 1720, but became parish minister of Kaufbeuren in 1723.

 In 1731 he was elected a member of the Academy of Sciences at Berlin, and was invited to return again to Augsburg as pastor and senior minister of the Church of St. Ulrich.